Nianna/Karedi/README.md

 ## Requirements

-Karedi requires <b>Java 8</b>, please update it to the newest version to ensure that everything runs smoothly.

 <b>Operating system:</b>
 <br>
   Karedi is primarily targeted for <b>Windows</b> users and compatibility issues with other systems have low priority for now.